HikariCalyx/hmd-nokia-codename/README.md

 Codename of HMD Nokia Android Smartphones / Tablets.

 ## About Security Versions
-Security Version 4, 8 and 9 are used by OST LA only.
-Security Version 1, 2, 3, 1xx, 2xx are used by HDK only.
+Security Version 1, 4, 8 and 9 are used by OST LA only if ODM is FIH.
+Security Version 1 (if ODM is not FIH), 2, 3, 1xx, 2xx are used by HDK only.

 ## Nokia Brand
 ### ROW models